-Democrats to seek White House records, warn against obstructing impeachment probe
+Democrats to seek White House records as impeachment probe heats up

 The call prompted the Democratic-led House of Representatives to launch its impeachment inquiry last week.

-Pompeo’s admission came a day after he objected to Democratic efforts to take depositions from five current and former State Department officials.
+Pompeo’s admission came a day after he objected to Democratic efforts as part of the impeachment inquiry to obtain depositions from five current and former State Department officials.

 “We’re not fooling around here, though.
-We don’t want this to drag on months and months and months, which appears to be the administration’s strategy,” U.S. House Intelligence Committee Chairman Adam Schiff, whose panel is leading the impeachment inquiry, told a news conference alongside House Speaker Nancy Pelosi.
+We don’t want this to drag on months and months and months, which appears to be the administration’s strategy,” House Intelligence Committee Chairman Adam Schiff, whose panel leads the inquiry, told a news conference alongside House Speaker Nancy Pelosi.

-House Oversight Committee Chairman Elijah Cummings said he intends to subpoena the White House for Ukraine-related records on Friday - the latest demand for evidence from an administration that has resisted such efforts by Democrats.
+House Oversight Committee Chairman Elijah Cummings said he intends to subpoena the White House for Ukraine-related records on Friday, the latest demand for evidence from an administration that has repeatedly resisted such efforts by Democrats.

-Cummings, in a memo to the committee explaining the move, accused the Trump administration of “flagrant disregard of multiple voluntary requests for documents.”
+Cummings, in a memo to the committee explaining the move, accused Trump’s administration of “flagrant disregard of multiple voluntary requests for documents.”

-Schiff said Democrats are deeply concerned about the Trump administration’s potential interference with witnesses, saying any such efforts by the president, Pompeo or others would be considered as obstruction of justice.
+Schiff said Democrats are deeply concerned about the Trump administration’s potential interference with witnesses, saying any such efforts by the president, Pompeo or others would be considered obstruction of justice.

 The House launched its impeachment inquiry, which threatens Trump’s presidency, following a complaint brought by a whistleblower within the U.S. intelligence community over Trump’s request to Zelenskiy.

 Biden is a leading contender for the Democratic nomination to challenge Trump in the 2020 presidential election.

-Democrats have accused Trump of pressuring a vulnerable U.S. ally to interfere in the 2020 U.S. election to harm a domestic political rival for Trump’s personal political benefit.
+Trump made his request to Zelenskiy shortly after he had frozen nearly $400 million in aid to Ukraine.
+Zelenskiy agreed to the request on the call, and the aid was later provided.
+Democrats have accused Trump of pressuring a vulnerable U.S. ally to meddle in the 2020 election for his own political benefit.

+“It’s hard to imagine a more corrupt course of conduct,” Schiff said.

+“They’ve been trying to impeach me from the day I got elected,” Trump told reporters at the White House.

+Trump also said he “might” limit how many people listen in on his calls with foreign leaders.

-Scrutiny of Pompeo’s role in the administration’s interactions with Ukraine, including the recall of the U.S. ambassador to Kiev earlier this year, rose after the Wall Street Journal first reported that Pompeo had listened in on the Trump-Zelenskiy call.
+Scrutiny of Pompeo’s role in the administration’s interactions with Ukraine, including the recall of the U.S. ambassador to Kiev earlier this year, rose after the Wall Street Journal first reported that the top U.S. diplomat had listened in on the Trump-Zelenskiy call.

-“I was on the phone call,” Pompeo told reporters in Rome.
+“I was on the phone call,” Pompeo told reporters in Rome on Wednesday.

 Pompeo sought to portray the call as proper, saying it was in the context of U.S. policymaking in Ukraine, including “taking down the Russia threat,” rooting out corruption in government and boosting the economy.

-“To effectively coerce a foreign leader that is completely dependant on our country for military, economic, diplomatic and other support to intervene in our election to help his campaign - it’s hard to imagine a more corrupt course of conduct,” Schiff said.

-Trump, speaking with reporters at the White House, lashed out again at Schiff and Pelosi.
-He also said he “might” limit how many people listen in on his calls with foreign leaders.
+Senator Bob Menendez, the Senate Foreign Relations Committee’s top Democrat, called on Pompeo to recuse himself from Ukraine related-matters, citing what he described as a conflict of interest in the Trump-Zelenskiy matter.

-The Democratic chairmen of three House committees have accused Pompeo of intimidating witnesses, and said doing so is illegal.
-They warned Pompeo on Tuesday that he is considered “a fact witness in the House impeachment inquiry” based on his role in Trump’s call with Zelenskiy.
+The Democratic chairmen of three House committees have accused Pompeo of intimidating witnesses and said he is considered “a fact witness” in the impeachment inquiry based on his role in Trump’s call with Zelenskiy.

 Pompeo said State Department employees had been contacted directly by lawmakers or their staff and told not to talk to the State Department’s legal counsel.
-He said, however, that he would cooperate with Congress.
+He has said, however, that he would cooperate with Congress.

+Democratic-led committees previously subpoenaed Pompeo and Trump’s personal lawyer Rudy Giuliani, as well as documents.

 The State Department’s inspector general, Steve Linick, is scheduled to brief congressional staff on Wednesday to address Ukraine-related documents that have been subpoenaed, according to two sources familiar with the situation.

 Schiff said the intelligence community’s Inspector General Michael Atkinson will testify privately before the House intelligence committee on Friday.
-Atkinson has concluded that the whistleblower complaint was of urgent concern and appeared credible.
+Atkinson has concluded the whistleblower complaint was of urgent concern and appeared credible.

 According to a summary of the July call released by the White House, Trump asked Zelenskiy to investigate Biden and his son Hunter in coordination with U.S. Attorney General William Barr and Giuliani.
 Hunter Biden had sat on the board of a Ukrainian gas company that had been under investigation by Kiev.